-The LGPS is a funded defined-benefit scheme, with the assets held in separate trustee-administered funds.
+The LGPS is a funded defined benefit pension scheme, with the assets held in separate trusteeadministered funds.
 The total contributions are as noted below.
 The agreed contribution rates for future years are 17% for employers and 5.5 - 12.5% for employees.
-The estimated value of employer contributions for the forthcoming year is £202,000.
-The academy pays additional deficit contributions to the scheme following the last scheme valuation in 2019.
-For April 2021 to March 2022, £36,800 of additional contributions are payable.

 Parliament has agreed, at the request of the Secretary of State for Education, to a guarantee that, in the event of academy closure, outstanding Local Government Pension Scheme liabilities would be met by the Department for Education.
-The guarantee came into force on 18 July 2013.
+The guarantee came into force on 18 July 2013 and on 21 July 2022, the Department for Education reaffirmed its commitment to the guarantee, with a parliamentary minute published on GOV.UK.

-Total contributions made 2021 £ 2020 £
+Total contributions made 2023 £ 2022 £

-Employer's contributions 201,000 173,000

-Employees' contributions 58,000 55,000
+Employer's contributions Employees' contributions 216,000 66,000 195,000 56,000

-Total contributions 259,000 228,000
+Total contributions 282,000 251,000

-Principal actuarial assumptions 2021 2020
+Principal actuarial assumptions 2023 % 2022 %

-% %

-Rate of increase in salaries 4.3 3.8
+Rate of increase in salaries 4.3 4.3

-Rate of increase for pensions in payment/inflation 2.9 2.4
+Rate of increase for pensions in payment/inflation 2.9 2.9

-Discount rate for scheme liabilities 1.7 1.8
+Discount rate for scheme liabilities 5.3 4.3

-Inflation assumption (CPI) 2.8 2.3
+Inflation assumption (CPI) 2.8 2.8